petersatsuse/azure-compute-docs/articles/virtual-machines/disks-types.md

 ms.service: azure-disk-storage
 ms.custom: references_regions
 #Customer intent: The goal of this article is to be a single location that can be used to evaluate which disk to deploy.
 Providing just enough information about each of them to make an informed decision on which ones fit your needs.
+# Customer intent: As an IT professional, I want to compare Azure managed disk types so that I can select the most suitable disk for my virtual machine workloads and optimize cost and performance.
 ---

 # Azure managed disk types